ngn13/lokpack/README.md

 ./encryptor --threads=100 --paths=/var,/home --exts=sql,db --no-ftp
 ```

-If you want to encrypt all files with all extensions, set `--exts` to `ALL`.
+If you want to encrypt all files with all extensions, use the `--exts` options
+with an empty value, so just `--exts=`.

-Decryptor does not have any options, but can specify the target directory, by
+Decryptor does not have any options, you only need to specify a target directory
-default it searches the entire file system (`/`):
+or a file to decrypt.
+For example to decrypt all the encrypted files in `/var`,
+you can run:

 ```bash
 ./decryptor /var